+Genode Session_policy

+Query server-side policy for a session request class

+Xml_node Session_policy Session_policy()

+Header

+repos/os/include/os/session_policy.h

+Genode Session_policy Session_policy

+Argument

+label Session_label const &

+Exception

+No_policy_defined If the server configuration has no policy defined for the session request

+Details

-on construction, the Session_policy looks up the policy XML node that matches the label provided as argument.
+On construction, the Session_policy looks up the policy XML node that matches the label provided as argument.
 The server-side policies are defined in one or more policy subnodes of the server's config node.
 Each policy node has a label attribute.
-If the policy label matches the first part of the label as delivered as session argument, the policy matches.
-If multiple policies match, the one with the longest label is selected.
+If the policy label matches the first part of the label delivered as session argument, the policy matches.
+If

-8.14.10.
+multiple policies match, the one with the largest label is selected.

+8.12.10.
 Packet stream